flyway/flywaydb.org/documentation/getstarted/advanced/migrationtesting.md

               PAGILA_PASSWORD: {% raw %}${{ secrets.PAGILA_ADMIN_PASSWORD }}{% endraw %}
     ```

-1. We are going to create another bash script here called `take-db-backup.sh`, which you can create at the root level of your repository with the following content:
+1. We are going to create another bash script here called `take-db-backup.sh`, which you can create at the root level of your repository with the following content substituting the variable `databaseName` for your own databases name:

     ```bash
     #!/bin/bash